RaccoonLabHardware/lights-v0-software/README.md

 # RaccoonLab lights-v0 node

-This is a template repository for RaccoonLab lights v0 node.
+This is a repository for RaccoonLab lights v2 node.

 The core of this repository is the .ioc file that defines the stm32 peripherals with respect to what a real device has.